RamonTec/nodejs-course/README.md

 - Path: Accesing to file paths
 - Os: Interact with operating system

-Thir party are those libraries that we can add into our project using npm install, for example: npm i is-odd
+Third party are those libraries that we can add into our project using npm install, for example: npm i is-odd

 In my opinion we should use one module system between commonjs and es-module, to generate consistency throught the project.